pas-audio-server/pas-core/README.md

 # pas
 Perry's audio server

-*Breaking news:*

-**pas is now playing multiple streams of audio simultaneously that were requested from a remote client.**

-**As Gene Wilder said: it's alive! it's ALIVE.
-IT'S ALIVE**

 ## Sponsors

 AUDIO DAC MAKERS - I NEED MORE DACS TO FIND OUT HOW MANY CONCURRENT STREAMS A TYPE OF MAIN BOARD CAN SUPPORT.
 I AM SEEKING SPONSORS TO PROVIDE ONE OR MORE OF THEIR USB DAC PRODUCTS.
 SPONSORS GET: